Discover the Oropa Way

 The itinerary

-The Oropa Way can be traveled on foot or by bike along routes that differ in difficulty, travel time, and points of interest.
-Currently active are the Serra route, from Santhià to Oropa, the Canavese route, from Valperga to Oropa, the Oriental route between Vallemosso and Oropa, and the cycling itinerary - Serra route, which from Santhià reaches Oropa on a different route than the walking itinerary, mostly on paved secondary roads.
+The Oropa Trail can be traveled on foot or by bicycle along routes that differ in difficulty, travel time, and points of interest.
+Currently active are the Cammino della Serra, from Santhià to Oropa, the Cammino Canavesano, from Valperga to Oropa, the Cammino Orientale between Vallemosso and Oropa, the Cammino Valdostano between Fontainemore and Oropa, and the CicloVia della Serra, which from Santhià reaches Oropa on a different route than the pedestrian route, mostly on paved secondary roads.

 Orient yourself along the Way is super easy: all routes have signposts.